-The following are the aggregate fees incurred by the Corporation for services provided by its external auditor during fiscal years ended 2019 to 2021 (in U.S.\$ in thousands)(1):
+The following are the aggregate fees incurred by the Corporation for services provided by its external auditor during fiscal years ended 2022, 2021 and 2020 (in U.S.\$ in thousands).
+Canadian, Colombian, Ecuadorian, Peruvian and Swiss fees have been converted to U.S.\$ using the average exchange rate for each year.

-2019 (2) 2020 2021
+2022 2021 2020

-Audit Fees (3) 1,755 1,540 1,664
+Audit Fees (1) 1,450 1,664 1,540

-Audit Related Fees (4) 131 108 137
+Audit-Related Fees (2) 130 137 108

-Tax Fees (5) 142 51 32
+Tax Fees (3) 70 32 51

+All Other Fees (4) 12

-Total 2,028 1,699 1,833
+Total 1,662 1,833 1,699

-- (1) Fees have been converted to U.S.\$ using the average exchange rate for each year. - (2) The 2019 fees have been reclassified to reflect the current presentation for audit related fees, tax fees and other fees. - (3) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's consolidated financial statements.
-This category includes fees for audit or other attest services required by legislation, including statutory audits. - (4) "Audit-Related Fees" include fees billed for assurance and related services by Ernst & Young LLP that are reasonably related to the performance of the audit or review of the Corporation's financial statements. - (5) "Tax Fees" include fees for tax compliance and advisory, foreign exchange and transfer pricing.
+- (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's consolidated financial statements.
+This category includes fees for audit or other attest services required by legislation, including statutory audits. - (2) "Audit-Related Fees" include fees billed for statutory audit and related services by Ernst & Young LLP but not supporting the Corporation's opinion, and which are not disclosed in the "Audit Fees" row. - (3) "Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing. - (4) "All Other Fees" includes the aggregate fees billed in each of the last three fiscal years for products and services provided by Ernst & Young LLP, other than the services reported under Audit Fees, Audit-Related Fees and Tax Fees, and for 2022, includes fees related to an information security and cybersecurity benchmarking report.